WhitakerLab/DataBlitzResources/emails/instructions-CNS2018-March2018.md

 Kirstie

-PS: I'm currently taking part in the [UCU industrial action](https://www.ucu.org.uk/strike-action) which means I will not reply to emails on strike days (currently scheduled for Monday to Thursday next week).
+PS: I'm taking part in the [UCU industrial action](https://www.ucu.org.uk/strike-action) which means I will not reply to emails on strike days (currently scheduled for Monday to Thursday next week).
 I will be working on Friday 9 March, and if the strike is still on during the conference Dervila will host the Data Blitz for me.

 The conference is not held on University of Cambridge property, it is held at Robinson College, so you will not be asked to cross a picket line to take part in CNS2018.
 I've chosen to withdraw my labour in hosting the Data Blitz on a strike day, but I REALLY hope the talks next week will be successful and that I'll be able to introduce you (and chase you off stage if you go over time)!